How does this affect people who have a menstrual cycle in todays age?

 An illustration of a bloodletting, circa 1675.
 WELLCOME LIBRARY

-Because of the lack of birth control methods women were often pregnant which made mensural cycles less often and it was lighter bleeding.
+Because of the lack of birth control methods women were often pregnant which made mensural cycles occur less often, and it was lighter bleeding.
 For those who had heavier bleeding or the expected pain from period cramps there were herbal remedies such as Mentha pulegium to help.

 Medieval sketch of a woman being controlled by her uterus, transforming her into an evil, boisterous beast